What Is System Restore Command and How to Use It [Full Guide] - Qiling

 What Is System Restore Command?

-System Restore is a command that allows you to restore the operating system settings and files to a time before you made changes.
-The command line for system restore is rstrui.
+System Restore is a command that allows you to restore the operating system settings and files to a time before you made changes, using the command line "rstrui".

 You can use the following commands as part of the System Restore process: